 If you have had the benefit of working with an Integrative or Functional Medicine Doctor (which I highly recommend), my experience is those appointments are more in the 30-40 minute range.
 So, much longer appointments, which is great.
 But still, in the grand scheme of things, it’s not much time.

 For instance, I usually see my functional medicine practitioner 2x a year, and we work hard to pack a lot into those sessions.
 Twice a year for the total of one hour-ish, leaves me to figure out a lot of this health stuff on my own!

-And how do you navigate all the nutrition information out there, the latest diet fads, symptoms you can’t seem to make sense of, your wellness goals, and all the “shoulds” we run around with every day?
+And how do you navigate all the nutrition information out there, the latest diet fads, symptoms you can’t seem to make sense of, your wellness goals, and all the “shoulds” we run around with?

-That’s a lot to ruminate on every day.
+That’s a lot to ruminate on each day.

 And… did you know the average traditional medical doctor’s study of nutrition is a 3-4 hour course?
 That’s it!
 3-4 hours on nutrition in the whole grand scheme of things.
 And… the bulk of this information has been based on debunked medical information from the ‘70’s.